Harvesting ETS forest land

 Harvesting may leave your land ‘temporarily unstocked’ before you replant.
 If you do not replant, or you switch to another land use, the land has been deforested.
 Deforestation has a specific definition under the ETS.

-• If you deforest registered post-1989 forest land you must remove the land from the ETS and surrender any applicable units.
+• If you deforest registered post-1989 forest land you must remove the land from the ETS and pay all units earned for these areas back to the government.